br4sk4/LinuxServer/readme.md

 - 2: Run the Commands listed in "/ShellScripts/system/install.sh" to setup Git
 - 3: Set root permissions recursive for the checked out folder /srv/nevsoft/setup
 - 4: Change to directory /srv/nevsoft/setup and run setup.sh
+- 5: Download oracle-xe-11.2.0-1.0.x86_64.rpm and put it to the path shown in .gitignore
-- 5: Setup the OracleXE-Docker-Container -> /srv/nevsoft/setup/ShellScripts/docker-container/oracle-xe/install.sh
+- 6: Setup the OracleXE-Docker-Container -> /srv/nevsoft/setup/ShellScripts/docker-container/oracle-xe/install.sh